 #3 Clean the Filter Screen

 To clean the filter screen, you may need to consult the shower head instruction manual.
 If you didn't keep the manual, don't panic!
-You can usually find it on the brand's website or by contacting the customer service department.
+You can usually find it on the website or by contacting the customer service department.

 In general, the filter screen is located in the part of the shower head that connects to the pipe.
 You will need to remove the shower head from the pipe to get to the filter screen.